pwittchen/git-aged-branches/README.md

 git-aged-branches
 =================
-shows git branches of defined repository with age of their last commit
+shell script showing git branches of defined repository with age of their last commit

 it works on Mac OS X, Linux and can be helpful while investigating old git branches to delete